DIY: How to Make a License Plate Lamp the Easy Way

-Spray the base and the pipe and gently tap out the little round circle bit in the PVC box.
-Twist the pipe into the hole – another perfect fit!!
-If you’re using the five way PVC connector then you can simply insert the pipe into the hole on the top of the fitting.
+Once the paint dries, gently tap out the little round circle bit in the PVC box, and twist the pipe into the hole.
+Another perfect fit!!
+If you’re using the five-way PVC connector then you can simply insert the pipe into the hole on the top of the fitting.

 Have you made any unusual lights or done something creative with license plates?
 I would love to hear about it.